monetha/go-verifiable-data/cmd/read-fact/README.md

   -factprovideraddr string
     	Ethereum address of fact provider
   -filename string
-    	filename of file to save retrieved bytes
+    	filename of file to save retrieved data
   -fkey string
     	the key of the fact (max.
 32 bytes)
   -ftype string